 1. Pre heat oven to 350ºF.
 Soak semolina in 1 cup half and half or whole milk till it gets soaked well for 10 minutes.

-3. Grind the almonds with half the sugar separately in the food processor till reduced to a fine powder.
+2. Grind the almonds with half the sugar in the food processor till reduced to a fine powder.
+Transfer to a bowl.

-5. Now add the soaked semolina and the crushed saffron and mix with a whisk or spatula to combine everything well.
-In order to get a grainy texture which is desired you have to mix it manually.
-If you pulse it with the other ingredients, the coarse grainy texture of the semolina will be lost and the dum ka rote will have a pasty texture.
-You could also heat the ghee on medium flame in the pot and then add all the other dry ingredients followed by the soaked semolina.
+4. Soak the semolina in milk and mix well with a whisk or spatula to combine everything well without any lumps.
+In order to get a grainy texture which is desired it is recommended to mix it manually.
+By pulsing it with the other ingredients, the coarse grainy texture of the semolina is lost and the dum ka rote gets a pasty texture.

-6. Transfer this mixture to a heavy bottomed sauce pan or non stick pan and on medium heat keep stirring till it starts bubbling and slowly thickening.
-Do not stop stirring at this stage as it could get burnt at the bottom quickly.
-Finally when it starts leaving the sides, remove from the stove.
+6. Transfer this mixture to a heavy bottomed sauce pan or non stick pan and on steady medium low heat keep stirring till it starts bubbling and thickening slowly.
+Finally add saffron water( crushed saffron soaked in 1tbs of hot water) and mix well.
+Do not raise the flame or stop stirring at this stage as it could quickly get burnt at the bottom.
+Once it thickens enough it starts leaving the sides, therefore it is time to switch off the stove and stop cooking.

 7. Grease a baking dish with ghee and pour the thickened halwa into it.
-Sprinkle the slivered almonds and melon seeds on top, place it in the centre of the preheated oven and bake for 30-35 minutes until the layers at the top and at the base start browning and the sweet scented aroma of saffron is filling the air.
+Garnish the halwa with slivered almonds and melon seeds on top.
+And as a finishing touch sprinkle some crushed saffron too.
+Place it in the centre of the preheated oven and bake for 30-35 minutes until the layers at the top and at the base start browning and the sweet scented aroma of saffron is filling the air.

 8. As the halwa is baking in the oven, it slowly starts browning at the top and bottom and the sides become crusty and crunchy which is the best part of the halwa.
-Once this magic happens it is the signal that the halwa is just right and should not be left in the oven even for a minute as too much darkening gives a bitter taste to the halwa.
+Once this magic happens it is a signal that the halwa is done just right and should not be left in the oven any longer as too much darkening gives a bitter taste to it.

 9. Remove from the oven and let it cool down to room temperature.